beemarie/knative-lab/workshop/exercise-4/README.md

     ![](../README_images/password.png)

-6. Save the file, close this tab, and return to the cloudshell.
+6. Save the file and return to the cloudshell.

 7. Apply the secret to your cluster: